sgregori/rsync-backup-job-batch/README.md

 # rsync-backup-job-batch
-Script for launching rsync from a text file list with exclussions
+Simple script for launching rsync from a text file with exclussions text file

 USAGE:
 ```bash